Date & time

 The panel will focus on how interdisciplinary practice between science and the arts can strengthen creativity and ingenuity between practices.

 Khadija Baker is an independent artist and alumnus of Concordia's MFA and PhD programs.
-Among many accolades, Khadija is winner of the 2023 David Suzuki Foundation Rewilding Arts Prize.
+Among many accolades, Khadija is a winner of the 2023 David Suzuki Foundation Rewilding Arts Prize.

 Emma Despland is Professor in the Department of Biology at Concordia University.
 She researches plant-insect interactions.